Kodi Player audio troubleshooting

 Passthrough Formats Check.
 If you encounter issues with passthrough-encoded audio formats like Dolby Digital, try disabling all passthrough options that are enabled.
 If this resolves the problem, it’s likely that your system is incompatible with one or more passthrough formats.
 You can identify the specific format by using MediaInfo to check the audio type of the file.

-See also QuickTime Alternative
+See also Zoom Player

 No Audio on Kodi Player